 Thimi's name change is rather ironic.
 Being sandwiched between the commercial capital of Kathmandu and the preservation conscious city of Bhaktapur has led to Thimi being stuck - quite literally in the middle.
 The townsfolk seem rather dour about all this too.
 Don't let that put you off though.
 Thimi is easy to get around.

-In my guidebook to Kathmandu Valley and Nepal I have detailed maps of Thimi with everything laid out and listed.
+In my guidebook to Kathmandu Valley and Nepal I have detailed maps of Thimi with everything laid out and every temple listed.

 Basically Thimi's sights can be visited in a slow 1.5-2 hour walk.
 It's that easy.
 The start of the road is right by the highway and the heritage trail heads north on foot.